 Medical Research Grants

-The Foundation awards 7-10 grants of up to $15,000 each.
+The Medical Research Grants program awards 10-12 grants per year of up to $25,000 each.
 The primary purpose of the grants is to provide support to new investigators as seed money or for pilot projects.

 The Foundation encourages biomedical researchers throughout Rhode Island to apply for start-up grant support for laboratory, clinical and population-based research.
 In addition to general medical research (limited funding), areas of interest include infectious diseases, cardiac research, coronary artery disease, cerebral accidents, cancer, heart disease, multiple sclerosis, arthritis, diabetes, allergies, and performance enhancing substances.

-Grants are provided to faculty during their first five years of appointment as assistant or associate professors and are one-time awards; grants are rarely provided to senior investigators.
+Grants are provided to faculty at a Rhode Island academic or hospital institution during their first five years of appointment as assistant or associate professors and are one-time awards; grants are rarely provided to senior investigators.
 Grants are provided for supplies and research animals.
 The Foundation generally does not provide funds for permanent equipment, equipment maintenance, travel, or printing unless it is part of the research itself.
 In most cases, this program does not provide funds for salary support of the principal investigator.
 Due to the limited funds available, the Foundation does not cover charges for overhead by the applicant hospitals and universities.
-All grants are for one year.
 Only under unusual circumstances will a proposal for second-year funding be considered.

 A review panel made up of scientists and physicians assists the Foundation in its review of medical research proposals.
 Criteria used to evaluate proposals include:

 - Likelihood of applicant pursuing future successful awards